Arriving in the UK

 The Republic of Ireland is a separate country for immigration purposes.

-Unless you are a Tier 4 visa holder we advise that you do not enter Northern Ireland through the Republic of Ireland as you will not be able to get your passport checked or stamped for the UK and so will not have permission to enter the UK.
+Unless you are a student visa holder we advise that you do not enter Northern Ireland through the Republic of Ireland as you will not be able to get your passport checked or stamped for the UK and so will not have permission to enter the UK.

 You should enter Northern Ireland through a UK airport where your visa can be stamped at Immigration Control.